Belle Isle Park: History

 From the 1890s, the island was home to a large herd of European fallow deer.
-But this isolated population fell prey to disease at the close of the 20th century as a result of cyclic inbreeding.
+But this isolated population fell prey to disease in the late 1990s as a result of cyclic inbreeding.
 In 2004, the last of the 300 animals were captured and moved to the Detroit Zoo and nature center, located on Belle Isle.
 The children's zoo on the island and the aquarium closed due to budget constraints.

 The Belle Isle Aquarium reopened on August 18, 2012, and is now run by the Belle Isle Conservancy.
 It originally opened on August 18, 1904, and was the oldest continually operating public aquarium in North America when it closed on April 3, 2005.
 The aquarium was operated by the Detroit Zoological Society prior to the 2005 closure.
 It is open to the public from 10:00 am to 4:00 pm every Saturday and Sunday, free of charge.
 The 10000 sqft historic building features a single large gallery with an arched ceiling covered in green glass tile to evoke an underwater feeling.
 Additional recreational options in the early 21st century include a nature center, wheelchair accessible nature trail, fishing piers, playgrounds, picnic shelters, and handball, tennis and basketball courts, baseball fields, and cricket pitch.

 After years of economic problems, in 2013, the city of Detroit declared bankruptcy.
 A State Emergency Manager was appointed by the state government to oversee the city's finances.
 As part of the process, the state proposed taking over Belle Isle and converting it into a state park.
 Michigan Governor Rick Snyder signed a lease on October 1, 2013, to lease the park from the city for 30 years; while the city council rejected that offer in mid-October, the Michigan Emergency Loan Board opted for the state's proposal on November 12, 2013.
 It set a 90-day transition period beginning on December 1, 2013, to turn the park operations over to the state.
 As part of the deal, the state promised to make up to $20 million in improvements to the park over the next three years.
 Belle Isle formally became a state park on February 10, 2014.

 Users of the state park entering by car or motorcycle must either pay the standard state park user entrance fee or have a Michigan Recreational Passport sticker on the license plate of their vehicles.
 There is no charge for those who enter the park on foot or by bicycle.

 Belle Isle was the top-visited state park in Michigan in 2016, receiving more than 4 million visitors.
 Since the state took control in 2014, it has invested $32 million in renovation and improvements in the park.

 The park is one of the termini for the cross-state Iron Belle Trail, which consists of separate hiking and biking trails.